 While they do use a lot of fuel, a pellet stove at least uses renewable energy from waste products from certain industries, like paper and pulp and wood mills.
 Pellet stoves are highly energy-efficient and do not produce as much pollution as other wood-burning heating options like a wood stove.
 This compact heating option is best for small spaces, but it is very energy efficient in them.

 Stay warm this winter while being green!
-To learn more on how you can heat your home in an eco-friendly way, contact our team at Guest Plumbing & Heating today.
+To learn more on how you can heat your home in an eco-friendly way, contact our team at Guest Plumbing & HVAC today.